Seni88/Tablea-Portfolio/README.md

 ![Customer Analysis](https://user-images.githubusercontent.com/101188471/197381875-faccfe7b-b1ee-4c69-a476-bf675365db37.png)

 - [Customer Analysis](https://github.com/Seni88/Tablea-Portfolio/tree/main/Customer%20Analysis):
-    - Customers of a company are seperated into their respective age groups and regions.
-Futher analysis is performed to reveal the amount of revenue and profit each age group produces and the total amount of revenue each region produces.
+    - Customers of a company are separated into their respective age groups and regions.
+Further analysis is performed to reveal the amount of revenue and profit each age group produces and the total amount of revenue each region produces.

 ![Custumer Analysis](https://user-images.githubusercontent.com/101188471/197381906-57920509-2b41-4180-88bf-20ebd2b0a9c3.png)